 The report echoes the calls of many over recent years for widespread reform, most notably in the 2016 Coates Review.
 It highlights a lack of progress to date, and, in some areas, a worsening of the situation, an issue that has been compounded by the covid-19 pandemic.

-At the same time, the Foundation is engaging with the Ministry of Justice who are consulting with the sector regarding the new contracts for delivery of education in adult prisons, where the focus is heavily on education as a route to employment.
+At the same time, the Foundation is engaging with the Ministry of Justice who are consulting with the sector on market engagement regarding the new contracts for delivery of education in adult prisons, where the focus is heavily on education as a route to employment.